Domenic Mediate

-Domenic Mediate (born June 1, 1982 in Sheridan, Wyoming) is a retired American soccer player who played for DC United in Major League Soccer and Puerto Rico Islanders of the USL First Division.
+Domenic Mediate (born June 1, 1982, in Sheridan, Wyoming) is an American former professional soccer player who played for D.C.
+United in Major League Soccer and Puerto Rico Islanders of the USL First Division.

 Career

 College and amateur

 Mediate grew up in Southlake, Texas, attended Carroll High School, played club soccer for Dallas Solar, and played college soccer at the University of Maryland, making 3 consecutive College Cup appearances.
 He ended his college career with 27 goals and 17 assists and was named to the All-ACC first team in 2004.